rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 policies set out by the trust framework the Provider supports.

 **iGov-NL**

-As the Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), directly referencing document numbers is explicitly excluded in the iGov-NL profile.
+As the Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), directly referencing document numbers is discouraged in the iGov-NL profile.
+Usage of the `doc` claims in the Netherlands is NOT RECOMMENDED.

 **/iGov-NL**

-~~Client requesting the doc scope MUST provide a claims request parameter indicating the document type (or types) and fields they wish to receive, or they will receive none.
+Client requesting the doc scope MUST provide a claims request parameter indicating the document type (or types) and fields they wish to receive, or they will receive none.
 The OpenID Provider MUST NOT return any doc related claims not included in the claims request.
-Client requests that include the doc scope but no claims request MUST NOT be rejected by the OpenID Provider, but simply no doc related claims are returned in the UserInfo object.~~
+Client requests that include the doc scope but no claims request MUST NOT be rejected by the OpenID Provider, but simply no doc related claims are returned in the UserInfo object.

 ##  4.4.
 Claims Response